zoxpx/pxdocs/content/portworx-install-with-kubernetes/on-premise/anthos/_index.md

 description: How to install Portworx on Anthos
 ---

-This topic explains how to install Portworx with Kubernetes on Anthos.
-Follow the steps in this topic in order.
+Portworx has been certified with the following Anthos versions:

+* Anthos 1.1
+* Anthos 1.2
+* Anthos 1.3 (_certification pending_)

 ## Architecture

 {{% content "shared/cloud-references-auto-disk-provisioning-vsphere-vsphere-shared-arch.md" %}}

 ## Installation

+This topic explains how to install Portworx with Kubernetes on Anthos.
+Follow the steps in this topic in order.

 {{<info>}}Run these steps from the anthos admin station or any other machine which has kubectl access to your cluster.{{</info>}}